-Note 1 for diagrams There are a number of other permitted versions of each of these signs -see the diagrams in Schedule 3.
+There are a number of other permitted versions of each of these signs-see the diagrams in Schedule 3.

-Note 2 for diagrams A permissive parking sign may have an arrow pointing in a different direction and anything on the sign may be differently arranged-see rule 316(4).
+A permissive parking sign may have an arrow pointing in a different direction and anything on the sign may be differently arranged-see rule 316(4).

-Note Rule 318(1) and (2) deal with the effect of information on or with a traffic control device (including a permissive parking sign) that limits the application of the device to particular times or days.
+Rule 318(1) and (2) deal with the effect of information on or with a traffic control device (including a permissive parking sign) that limits the application of the device to particular times or days.
 Under rule 318(3), if the information indicates that the device applies on a particular day, for example Friday, the sign does not have effect on a Friday that is a public holiday unless otherwise stated.